 The Student Assistant will send off groups of theses to be bound at B & J Bookbinding.
 Turnaround time for binding varies from 4 to 6 weeks after mailing.
-Once the bound copies of your thesis returns, one copy, along with the electronic copy, will be forwarded to the Evergreen library and any additional copies will be held for you in our office.
+Once the bound copies of your thesis returns, they will be held for you in our office.
 You will then be notified to pick them up.
 We are not able to mail bound copies to students, but you may send a representative if you are not in the area.